Why should you buy a road bike?

 Wheels: You start to see entry/mid level wheels on mid-level road bikes.
 Brands such as Shimano, Mavic, Fulcrum and Campagnolo are a popular choice of wheel brand in this category.

 Who are you?
 Sometimes classed as a weekend warrior.
 A regular road rider who can be found reading forums for advice on equipment and discussing training methods and plans.

-Wiggle recommends: The new De Rosa R838 Ultegra 6800 2015 has tuned geometry that strikes the perfect balance between road racing and sportive riding.
+Wiggle recommends: The new De Rosa R838 Ultegra 6800 2015 - Duplicate has tuned geometry that strikes the perfect balance between road racing and sportive riding.

 Advanced level road bikes